International Studies

 State-mandated common prerequisites must be completed prior to graduation, but are not required for admission to the program.
 See the Common Prerequisite Manual for course substitutions from Florida colleges and universities.

-**There are no Common Prerequisite courses mandated by the state for the International Studies program.
+There are no specified Common Prerequisite courses mandated by the state for the International Studies program.
+All Florida College System students are encouraged to complete the Associate degree.
+Students should consult with an academic advisor in their major degree area at the intended transfer institution.

 Lower Division Electives

 Students must complete sufficient 1000/2000 level electives to complete at least 60 semester hours in the lower division.
 Current UWF students may use elective courses at any level (1000-4000) to meet this elective requirement.
-It is recommended that these electives be taken at the lower division because they are required for the degree: INR 2002 International Politics and CPO 2002 Comparative Politics.24
+It is recommended that the following electives be taken at the lower division because they are required for the degree.24

 Recommended Electives: